Shall I compare ‘D’ to a summer’s day? I probably shouldn’t, because they are

 whisky distilleries through it’s Burn Stewart subsidiary; Bunnahabhain, Deanston and Tobermory.

-of whisky.
-Once you’ve poured your second glass, you most definitely are.
-Based on personal experience I’d
+dram of whisky.
+Once you’ve poured your 2nd glass, you most definitely are.
+Based on my personal

-say that dramming can easily devolve into debauchery after five or six generous ‘drams’ of whisky.
+experience I’d say that dramming can easily devolve into debauchery after 5 or 6 generous ‘drams’.